TurboWarp/docs/docs/website/cloud-variables.md

     print(f"{variable_name} is {value}")
 ```

 Where `cloudlibrary.get_var` is implemented by opening a connection and then closing it immediately.
 Instead, libraries should offer [event-driven](https://en.wikipedia.org/wiki/Event-driven_programming) APIs.
-Instead of constantly asking the server for the latest values, just open a connection, and let the server send them to you as changes happen.
+Instead of constantly asking the server for the latest values, open exactly one WebSocket, and let the server send updates as they happen.
 WebSockets are very efficient: If no variables are changing, the connection remains idle.
 If there are a lot of variables changing, you'll the updates as soon as possible.
 Equivalent code might instead be:

 ```py
 def on_set(name, value):